Weatherford shares plummet after company scraps OneStim venture

-HOUSTON (Reuters) - Shares of Weatherford International Plc (WFT.N) fell 18 percent on Tuesday after the oilfield services company abandoned a proposed joint venture with Schlumberger (SLB.N) and instead sold its hydraulic fracturing business to Schlumberger, a bigger rival.
+HOUSTON, Jan 2 (Reuters) - Shares of Weatherford International Plc fell more than 17 percent on Tuesday after the oilfield services company abandoned a proposed joint venture with Schlumberger and instead sold its hydraulic fracturing business to Schlumberger, a bigger rival.

 The deal with Schlumberger, worth $430 million, gave Weatherford roughly $100 million less than originally anticipated from the two companies’ planned OneStim joint venture.